 Thinking back to my early years in college, the term “affiliate marketing” wasn’t listed in a single textbook that I owned.
 In fact, even “digital marketing” was only beginning to make its way into the classroom and lesson plans, starting with a hybrid Social Media Marketing class my junior year.

-Fast-forward to my senior year, when I landed an internship as an Affiliate Marketing intern.
+Fast-forward to my senior year, when I landed an internship in Affiliate Marketing.
 My friends, family—even my professors—had no idea what that meant.
 I can honestly say that I didn’t either at the time.

 Let’s take a look at five reasons why affiliate marketing should be taught in college.